Who We Are

 (Trustee)

-Head of the School of History, Classics and Archaeology at Newcastle University.
-She specialises in land ownership, use, management, and reform from mid-1800 to mid-1900.
+Professor Annie Tindley is Head of the School of History, Classics and Archaeology at Newcastle University.
+She is an historian of land ownership, use, management, and reform from the mid-eighteenth century to mid-twentieth century.

-Senior Lecturer at the University of Aberdeen.
-His current research focuses on Anglo-Scottish relations in the later Middle Ages.
+Senior Lecturer at the University of Aberdeen, Dr Alastair MacDonald welcomes articles showcasing original research on Scotland before 1707.
+His own research focuses on Anglo-Scottish relations in the later Middle Ages.

-Leverhulme Early Career Fellow at Durham University.
-She is an historical of British political and electoral culture, with a focus on the Liberal party in Scotland and England.
+Dr Naomi Lloyd-Jones is a Leverhulme Early Career Fellow at Durham University.
+She is an historian of British political and electoral culture, with a focus on the Liberal Party in Scotland and England.